Livine-Project/livine/README.md

 Livine
-Is a health care and food planner app
+Is an android health care and food planner app , it's not on Play Store yet